microsoft/DeBERTa/README.md

 This repository is the official implementation of [ **DeBERTa**: **D**ecoding-**e**nhanced **BERT** with Disentangled **A**ttention ](https://arxiv.org/abs/2006.03654)

 ## News
+### 12/29/2020
+With DeBERTa 1.5B model, we surpass T5 11B model and human performance on SuperGLUE leaderboard.
+Code and model will be released soon.
+Please check out our paper for more details.

 ### 06/13/2020
 We released the pre-trained models, source code, and fine-tuning scripts to reproduce some of the experimental results in the paper.
 You can follow similar scripts to apply DeBERTa to your own experiments or applications.
 Pre-training scripts will be released in the next step.